0xnurl/llm-poverty-of-stimulus/README.md

 ## Paper data

-The code used to produce the plots and stats used in the paper is in the notebooks under `notebooks/`.
+* To reproduce the plots and stats reported in the paper, see notebooks in `notebooks`.

+* Logs for the Transformer retraining task are in `data/logs.zip`.

+* For the full retrained Transformer checkpoints, write to `nur.lan@ens.psl.eu`.

 ### Raw surprisal values